Reading Time: 8 minutes

 Screenshot of the WebAIM Contrast Checker testing a colour combination.
 Image links to the tool on WebAIm's website.

-Often, an organisations hits colour contrast hurdles if their brand design process did not consider accessibility from the outset.
+Organisation often hit colour contrast hurdles if their brand design process did not consider accessibility.
 These organisations may end up with brand colour palettes that fail the accessibility test when used to produce web or printed content.
 If you are developing a new brand or considering a rebrand, include accessible colour combinations in the planning and design process to save you headaches down the track.

 While logos and other decorative or artistic elements don’t need to meet colour contrast requirements, consider why they are on the page.
-If it is for visitors to perceive them, they might as well be as accessible as possible along with the rest of your content.
+If it’s for visitors to perceive them, they might as well be as accessible as possible along with the rest of your content.

-It is also important not to rely on colour alone to convey information.
-For example, there is a trend towards links that appear with different coloured, or bolded, text but no underline.
-If visitors can’t perceive the different colour, they have no way of knowing the text is a link.
+It’s also important to not rely on colour alone to convey information.
+For example, there’s a trend towards links that appear with different coloured, or bolded, text but no underline.
+If visitors can’t perceive that colour difference, they won’t know the text is a link.

 • enables screen readers to announce details of the content for people who have visual or cognitive impairments